thebullishbitcoiner/bullishinvoice/README.md

 npm run build
 ```

-The built files will be in the `dist/` directory, ready for deployment.
+The built files will be created directly in the root directory, ready for GitHub Pages deployment.

 ### Preview Production Build